ChefKissInc/NootedRed/README.md

 # WhateverRed

-An AMD iGPU support plugin for [Lilu](https://github.com/acidanthera/Lilu).
+An AMD iGPU support [Lilu](https://github.com/acidanthera/Lilu) plugin.

+Requires WhateverGreen in addition to this kext and boot args `agdpmod=pikera gfxrst=3` added.

 The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
 See `LICENSE`